cockpit-project/cockpit/doc/protocol.md

 An optional "id" field indicates that a response is desired, which will be sent back in a "reply" or "error" message with the same "id" field.

+If an interface has been exported, then the bridge will send "call" messages in its direction for calls received for on that interface.

 Method reply messages are JSON objects with a "reply" field whose value is an array, the array contains another array of out arguments, or null if the DBus reply had no body.